Resume

 Tailor your resume by adding keywords from the job ad.
 Prioritize skills, qualifications, and experiences that are actually relevant.
 This guide shows you how.

 To tailor a resume, pinpoint the essential skills and qualifications from the job description.
 Add these throughout your resume.
 Don’t just list out these skills, but prove them through relevant experiences and accomplishments.
 To find these key terms, carefully review the job description or use a resume keyword scanner tool.
 If applicable, adjust job titles to align with the company’s expectations.
+To speed it up, use AI resume tools to your advantage.
+Rezi’s AI Job Search and AI Resume Agent features allow you to automatically tailor resumes and get expert feedback in minutes.

 You should tailor every resume you send.
 If you don’t, your resume could get filtered out before a recruiter even sees it.